 People collect all kinds of things, from the sublime to the banal.
 Some people collect vintage automobiles; others collect refrigerator magnets.
-But certain kinds of objects seem to attract collectors.
+There are certain kinds of objects that seem to attract collectors.

 Gemstones easily satisfy all three conditions of collectibility, with a special emphasis on intrinsic interest.
 But one of the special attractions of gemstones for collectors is that there are so many different ways to collect them.
-It's why as gem dealers we get the most unusual requests from collectors.
+This is why as gem dealers we get the most unusual requests from collectors.

-Some gem collectors aim for breadth in their collection -- they try to acquire samples of all the different kinds of gems.
-We typically stock more than 60 varieties of gems at GemSelect, but that is only a start for this kind of collector.
+Some gem collectors aim for breadth in their collection - they try to acquire samples of all the different kinds of gems.
+We typically stock over a hundred varieties of gemstone at GemSelect, but that is only a start for this kind of collector.
 This collector is not satisfied with prehnite, andalusite and orthoclase.
 He also wants peristerite, smaragdite, hypersthene and witherite.

-Other collectors search for depth in one kind of gemstone.
+Other collectors search in depth for one kind of gemstone.
 There are collectors of all the different colors of tourmaline, for example.
 That's a collection that will be very hard to complete.
-Collecting all the varieties and colors of garnet is another long term project.
-Some people collect samples of a particular gemstone from all its known locations in the world.
+Collecting all the varieties and colors of garnet is another long-term project.
+Some people collect samples of a particular gemstone from all of its known locations in the world.
 That's quite easy with tanzanite, but rather difficult with sapphire.

 The possibilities for defining interesting groups of gems are enormous.
 The different cutting styles of gems over time is so various that it would make quite an interesting collection.
-Certain countries are so prolific in producing gems that a collection of different kinds of Malagasy or Tanzanian gems could be quite extensive.
-But most collectors start with the gems that they love and define a systematic collection around it.
+Certain countries are so prolific in producing gems that a collection of different kinds of Madagascan or Tanzanian gems could be quite extensive.
+Most collectors start with the gems that they love and define a systematic collection around it.